Truck mix Truck Tralier Truck Truck Truck JCB

 Design bond stress, \( \style{font-family:’Times New Roman’}{\style{font-size:18px}{\tau_{bd}}} \), N/mm21.01.21.41.51.71.9

-Table 1: Design bond stress in limit state method for plain bars in tension shall be as above
+Table 1: Design bond stress in the limit state method for plain bars in tension shall be as above

 Grade of concreteM15M20M25M30M35M40 and above